 Legal responsibility

-Whatever the reason for putting down an animal, the primary aim of on-farm slaughter is to bring about death with the minimum of pain, suffering and distress to the animal.
 The person carrying out the slaughter of any animal has a legal responsibility to ensure the procedure causes minimum stress to the animal.
+Are you up to speed with changes in the Code of Welfare?

 The humane slaughter guidelines will help you and your staff ensure any animals slaughtered on-farm are put down in a humane, respectful and effective manner.